Corn and Stone

 [In progress: to be continued.]

 Floreck, S. (2014) Food culture: aboriginal bread.
-Australian Museum web site: https://australian.museum/blog-archive/science/food-culture-aboriginal-bread/
+Australian Museum web site: https://australian.museum/blog-archive/science/food-culture-aboriginal-bread/ The quote above Figure 5, describing wild species used for food, is taken from this article.

 Australian Museum (2021) Wailwan grindstone. https://australian.museum/learn/first-nations/unsettled/unsettled-introduction/wailwan-grindstone